MANASMATHUR/MANASMATHUR/README.md

 - 👋 Hi, I’m @MANASMATHUR
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Artificial Intelligence and Machine Learning
-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 I’m currently learning about LLM's
 - 💞️ I’m looking to collaborate on Open Source AI projects
-- 📫 How to reach me ...
+- 📫 How to reach me manasmathur1234@gmail.com

 <!---
 MANASMATHUR/MANASMATHUR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.